-Many treatments (also referred to as investigational drugs) are currently being studied in clinical trials alone or as part of a combination therapy regimen in patients with relapsed/ refractory FL.
+Many treatments (also referred to as investigational drugs) are currently being studied in clinical trials alone or as part of a combination therapy regimens in patients with relapsed/refractory FL.
 Results from these clinical trials may improve or change the current standard of care (the proper treatment that is widely used by healthcare professionals and accepted by medical experts).
 Table 1 (below) lists some of these investigational drugs that can be accessed through a clinical trial.
-For more information on clinical trials, view the Understanding Clinical Trials publication on the Lymphoma Research Foundation's (LRF's) website (lymphoma.org/publication).
+For more information on clinical trials, view the Understanding Clinical Trials publication on the Lymphoma Research Foundation's website at lymphoma.org/publication (Table 1).

 It is critical to remember that today's scientific research is always evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
-Therefore, it is important that patients check with their physician or with LRF for any treatment updates that may have recently appeared.
-It is also very important that all patients consult with an FL specialist to answer any questions.
+Therefore, it is important that patients check with their physician or with the Foundation for any treatment updates that may have recently appeared.
+It is also very important that all patients consult with a FL specialist to answer any questions.

-Table 1.
-Treatments Under Investigation for Relapsed/Refractory Follicular Lymphoma
+Table 1: Selected Agents Under Investigation for Follicular Lymphoma